guneeshvats/SEC-10-K-FIilings-Analysis/README.md

 - **Dynamic Plotting**: Integrate dynamic plots to display financial metrics like revenue trends over time.
 - **Risk Factor Analysis**: Enhance the chatbot to provide detailed insights into the 'Risk Factors' section of the 10-K filings.
 - **Deep Financial Insights**: Implement features to analyze and summarize other critical sections of the SEC filings, providing comprehensive financial health indicators.
+- **Features**: We can add small features like an option for downloading the generated report about a company's financial health.
+Comparision for parameters between multiple companies across desired time period.
+Generating dynamic plots which can be tweaked by the user to analyse and understand better. option for types of plots for certain type of insights for a company.

 ## References